Skip to main content

 Services

-The work can start with ads, pages, visibility, tracking, reporting, or strategy.
-The route depends on where qualified buyers fall out.
+Marketing help can start with paid search, pages, visibility, tracking, reporting, follow-up, or strategy.
+The first project matches the place where qualified buyers lose momentum.

-Google Ads and PPCCampaign structure, keyword intent, search terms, offer match, budget waste, landing page fit, and lead quality.
+Google Ads and PPCCampaign structure, keyword intent, search terms, offer match, budget waste, landing page clarity, and qualified project demand.

-Landing pages and websitesBuyer questions, proof, service fit, calls to action, forms, mobile clarity, and conversion path.
+Landing pages and websitesBuyer questions, proof, service details, calls to action, forms, mobile clarity, qualified consultations, and estimate requests.

-SEO and AI visibilityService-page clarity, answer visibility, local visibility, comparison language, and buyer-known category signals.
+SEO and AI visibilityService-page clarity, local visibility, AI visibility, comparison language, proof, and buyer-known marketing categories.

-Marketing strategy consultingOffer clarity, channel priority, buyer path, reporting, sales handoff, and next best move.
+Marketing strategy consultingOffer clarity, channel priority, proof, reporting, follow-up, and the strongest first build.

-Tracking and intake repairCall, form, source, lead status, sales status, response time, proposal stage, and reporting cleanup.
+Tracking and follow-upCall, form, source, lead status, consultation status, response time, proposal stage, and reporting cleanup.

 Email and follow-upLead nurture, consultation reminders, proposal follow-up, reactivation, and buyer education where email makes sense.